Helperbird/website/src/pages/help/features/how-to-enable-spell-check-on-any-website-or-app.md

 ## Need Additional Help?

-If you run into issues or want to learn more about Helperbird's writing tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
-We're always happy to help make writing easier.
+If you have any questions or run into any issues, please contact the Helperbird support team.
+You can reach us at [Helperbird support](/support/).
+We are happy to help you get the most out of Helperbird.